 Trevor was in Seattle.
 Mitchell was living in Colorado.
-Mother was in Texas with the three siblings by Everett, as he wintered in Kentucky.
+Mother was in Texas with the three siblings by Everett, who was spending the holiday in Kentucky.
 Christmas was a bit quieter than usual around the house.
 I returned to work at the Kings Street Pub, and put up a small tree in my apartment, which Ankh thoroughly enjoyed.
 Out went the old and in came the new as the year changed dates.
 For good luck I ate black-eyed peas with Mother and my brothers and sisters, and a new year began.

 Mark T.K.
 Fought